hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 note:

-Let's introduce some more classes from the local music store.
+Let's introduce a few more classes from the local music store.

 ---